franklinsch/franklinsch.github.io/about.md

 title: About
 permalink: /about/
 ---
-To put it simply, I'm a simple Computer Science student with a simple passion: Computer Science.
+Simply put, I'm a simple Computer Science student with a simple passion: Computer Science.

 ##### PLACES I HANG OUT